Updated: Dec 7, 2020

 We arrived in Toronto about 8:30 that night and were admitted.
 We had another ultrasound at about 9:00.
-This is where we found out that the babies were boys and the confirmation that our two babies had Twin to Twin Transfusion Syndrome.
-It was explained to us that one of our sons was transferring fluid to the other.
+This is where we found out that the babies were boys and the confirmation that they had Twin to Twin Transfusion Syndrome.
+It was explained to us that one of our sons was transferring blood to the other.
 This twin, Cameron, had no visible bladder and was stuck with no amniotic fluid around him.
 The other twin, Cole, seemed to be more affected.
 His cord was showing some reverse blood flow and there was some thickening seen in his heart.
 He had pockets of 8cm of fluid around him…the minimum needed to be considered TTTS.
-What I have learned in the almost 11 years that TTTS has been part of our lives is that babies with only 8cm pockets are usually really healthy, not often very affected by the polyhydraminos yet.
+What I have learned in the almost 12 years that TTTS has been part of our lives is that babies with only 8cm pockets are usually really healthy, not often very affected by the polyhydramnios yet.
 I have also learned that normally in TTTS the donor baby is smaller than the recipient but our boys appeared to be about the same size, our recipient might be an ounce smaller actually.
 This gave the medical staff the assurance that our TTTS had only been occurring for a few days but also baffled them as to why his cord flow was so affected.
-The other discovery was that Cole’s cord was inserted very poorly, 11cm away from the placental wall.

 The words “I’m sorry, your baby’s heart isn’t beating” will be forever etched in my brain.
 We were completely blown away and devastated.
 Absolutely nothing can prepare you for this kind of news.